 In the end, all people can say is; “We told you it cannot be done”.
 But then, I would have become a better person than not doing anything at all.
 More importantly, I will live with no regrets of not trying.
 That will save me from more pain in the future

 #2.
-I don’t postponed kindness.
-When I’m in the position to do it right now, there is no reason for me to tally.
+I don’t postpone kindness.
+When I’m in the position to do it right now, there is no reason for me to tarry.
 Life is difficult but when we hold each other’s hand, situations become better and each other benefit.
 I’ve been kind before.
 The feeling it gave me can never be compared to anything I’ve ever felt.

 #3.
-I’ve learnt to become honest. yeah it’s difficult to become honest sometimes but no one can argue against the need to be honest each passing day.
+I’ve learned to become honest.
+Yeah, it’s difficult to become honest sometimes but no one can argue against the need to be honest each passing day.
 When you give your word, Follow it up with action.
 Then friends and people in your circle will take you seriously for the things you say.